Yefry Ramírez: Pittsburgh Pirates

-After being designated for assignment on May 22, 2019 by Baltimore, Ramírez was traded to the Pittsburgh Pirates on May 27, 2019 for a player to be named later or cash considerations.
-Ramírez was outrighted off the Pirates roster on November 4 and became a free agent.
+On May 27, 2019, Ramírez was traded to the Pittsburgh Pirates in exchange for a player to be named later or cash considerations.
+The Orioles acquired Patrick Dorrian a month later as the PTBNL.
+In nine appearances for Pittsburgh, he struggled to a 7.71 ERA with 16 strikeouts across 14 innings of work.
+Ramírez was removed from the 40-man roster and sent outright to the Triple-A Indianapolis Indians on November 4, but rejected the assignment and elected free agency.

 New York Mets

-On January 11, 2020, Ramírez signed a minor league deal with the New York Mets.
-Ramírez did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-Ramírez was released by the Mets organization on September 20, 2020.
+On January 11, 2020, Ramírez signed a minor league contract with the New York Mets.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Ramírez was released by the Mets organization on September 20.

 Los Angeles Dodgers

 On March 25, 2021, Ramírez signed a minor league contract with the Los Angeles Dodgers organization.
-After beginning the season with the AAA Oklahoma City Dodgers, he was added to the major league roster on August 1.
+After beginning the season with the Triple–A Oklahoma City Dodgers, he was added to the major league roster on August 1.
 He pitched two scoreless innings in one game for the Dodgers before was designated for assignment on August 4.
 On August 7, Ramirez cleared waivers and outrighted back to Oklahoma City.
 In the minors, he was 6–4 with a 5.81 ERA in 25 games (24 starts) for Oklahoma City.
-He elected minor league free agency following the season on November 7, 2021.
+He elected minor league free agency following the season on November 7.

 On December 17, 2021, Ramírez re-signed with the Dodgers organization on a minor league contract.
-He pitched in eight games in Oklahoma City, with seven starts and an ERA of 3.76.
+He made eight appearances (seven starts) for Triple-A Oklahoma City, posting a 2-1 record and 3.76 ERA with 30 strikeouts across 40 2/3 innings pitched.

 Hanwha Eagles

 On June 1, 2022, Ramírez signed with the Hanwha Eagles of the KBO League.
-He became a free agent after the 2022 season.
+In 13 starts for the Eagles, he logged a 2–6 record and 4.13 ERA with 47 strikeouts across 65 1/3 innings pitched.
+Ramírez became a free agent after the season.

+Gastonia Baseball Club

+On April 18, 2024, after a year of inactivity, Ramírez signed with the Gastonia Baseball Club of the Atlantic League of Professional Baseball.
+In one start for Gastonia, Ramírez tossed five scoreless innings with three strikeouts.

+Kansas City Monarchs

+On April 29, 2024, Ramírez was traded to the Kansas City Monarchs of the American Association of Professional Baseball.
+He made 5 starts for the Monarchs, posting a 6.65 ERA and 13 strikeouts over 21 2/3 innings.
+Ramírez was released by Kansas City on June 9.